All resources

 TL;DR: Noble finds the publisher sources that AI tools cite, secures confirmed offers to include your client's brand, and handles all negotiation and placement once an offer is accepted.
 You set your own margin on top of Noble's price, share results via the Noble dashboard, and deliver a service your clients can see working.
 Noble does the work, while you own the relationship.

-Noble automates the process of getting your clients mentioned in the sources that AI tools like ChatGPT, Perplexity, and Google pull from when generating answers.
-That means finding the right publishers, reaching out, negotiating, and handling payment and placement — all on your behalf.
+Noble automates the process of getting your clients mentioned in the sources that AI tools like ChatGPT, Claude, and Google pull from when generating answers.
+That means finding the right publishers, reaching out, negotiating, and handling payment and placement all on your behalf.

 A mention is your client's brand placed in an existing article that AI tools cite.
 Noble secures the offer from the publisher, handles everything to get it placed, and the article publishes with your client's brand in it on a rolling 30–90 day window, depending on the publisher's editorial schedule.